Ealrann/VSand/README.md

 If you want to contribute to the project, or simply run the program from the source:

-First, you need to setup a JDK 14 (Right now, I use [the OpenJ9 hotspot](https://adoptopenjdk.net/releases.html?variant=openjdk14&jvmVariant=hotspot)).
+First, you need to setup a JDK 17 (Right now, I'm using the [Eclipse Temurin](https://github.com/adoptium/temurin17-binaries/releases/tag/jdk-17.0.5%2B8)).

+Secondly, you need to configure a github token, to be able to resolve some github packages dependencies.
+You can follow [these steps to configure a token](https://github.com/Ealrann/EMF-Standalone).

-You can clone the repo using:
+You can then clone the repository using:

 ```
 git clone --recursive --single-branch --branch root https://github.com/Ealrann/VSand.git